deltachat/deltachat-desktop/docs/THEMES.md

 custom:mytheme -> ~/.config/DeltaChat/custom-themes/mytheme.css
 ```

-There is a special code that is an exception to this: `system` it gets translated into `dc:dark` or `dc:light` depending on the system theme of the host os.
+There is a special code that is an exception to this: `system` it gets translated into `dc:dark` or `dc:light` depending on the system theme of the host OS.

 ## Setting a theme from CLI